JetBrains/.github/profile/README.md

 ### JetBrains on GitHub

 This organization houses many of the Open Source projects we work on and provide to the community.
-We have many different types of projects on GitHub.
-Each project has a label indicating the type of project it is:
+Each one has a label that categorises the type of project it is:

-Colons can be used to align columns.

 | Label        | Description
 | ------------- |-------------|